top of page

 This seems to be continuing to this day.
 According to a Wall Street Journal analysis of disclosure filings, between April 2, 2025 (“Liberation Day,” when President Trump announced sweeping new tariffs on imported goods) to April 8th (the day before he announced a 90-day pause on most of the reciprocal tariffs), over a dozen House lawmakers and their family members made more than 700 stock trades.

-Ironically, Representative Ro Khanna (D-CA) and Representative Rob Bresnahan (R-PA) – who have both called for legislation banning members of Congress from trading stocks – reported the most trades by themselves or family members, followed by Reps.
+Ironically, Representative Ro Khanna (D-CA) and Representative Rob Bresnahan (R-PA) – who both have called for legislation banning members of Congress from trading stocks – reported the most trades by themselves or family members, followed by Reps.
 Jefferson Shreve (R-IN), Julie Johnson (D-TX) and Michael McCaul (R-TX).
 Marjorie Taylor Greene (R-GA) bought at least $28,000 of stocks, including that of FedEx, Amazon, Lululemon, Athletica, and Palantir Technologies.
 She also sold at least $50,000 in U.S. Treasury bills on April 8th.

 Since disclosures don’t include specific amounts or prices, it’s not possible to tell if someone made or lost money in any transaction.
 However, the volatility in the markets between April 2nd and April 8th was the most dramatic it had been in years.